barsoom/devbook/arranging_a_meetup/README.md

 * Non-alcoholic drinks in the fridge
 * Order food (mind allergies and preferences like vegetarianism).
   We've bought wraps from [Miias](http://www.cafemiias.se/).
 Vegetarian ones done on request.
 Quicker if you call (073 320 75 56) or mail (info@cafemiias.se) ahead.
+* Remember to inform all of the attendees if BYOL (buy your own lunch)
 * Post wifi details
 * Possibly: Make coffee, tea